NU-CUCIS/MDN-GAN/README.md

    ```

 ## Acknowledgement
 The Rigorous Couple Wave Analysis simulation is supported by Prof. Cheng Sun’s lab at Northwestern University.
-This work is supported in part by the following grants: NIST award 70NANB19H005; DOE awards DE-SC0014330, DE-SC0019358.
+This work was performed under financial assistance award 70NANB19H005 from U.S. Department of Commerce, National Institute of Standards and Technology as part of the Center for Hierarchical Materials Design (CHiMaD).
+Partial support is also acknowledged from NSF award CMMI-2053929, and DOE awards DE-SC0019358, DE-SC0021399.

 ## Related Publications ##

+Y. Mao, Z. Yang, D. Jha, A. Paul, W. Liao, A. Choudhary, and A. Agrawal, “Generative Adversarial Networks and Mixture Density Networks-Based Inverse Modeling for Microstructural Materials Design,” Integrating Materials and Manufacturing Innovation, vol. 11, pp. 637–647, 2022. http://dx.doi.org/10.1007/s40192-022-00285-0

 Zijiang Yang, Dipendra Jha, Arindam Paul, Wei-keng Liao, Alok Choudhary, Ankit Agrawal.
 "A General Framework Combining Generative Adversarial Networks and Mixture Density Networks for Inverse Modeling in Microstructural Materials Design."
-Accepted by Workshop on machine learning for engineering modeling, simulation and design @ NeurIPS 2020
+Accepted by Workshop on machine learning for engineering modeling, simulation and design @ NeurIPS 2020.

 ## Contact
 Zijiang Yang <zyz293@ece.northwestern.edu>; Ankit Agrawal <ankitag@ece.northwestern.edu>